chandlermar/Multicade/Multicade/readme.txt

 Unity Project version: 2021.3.17f1
 Run Instructions: When running within Unity, please use FULL HD (1920x1080).
-    Game Window-> Free Aspect -> FULL HD (1920x1080)
+    Game Window-> Free Aspect -> FULL HD (1920x1080) Launch MainMenu Scene to start (if not set as default)

 Poker: Modeled after IGT's GameKing video poker.
 Pay tables displayed on top of the screen.
 Blackjack: Modeled after standard video blackjack.
 This version does not include Insurance for dealer blackjack or splits.